 Abby and her husband, Deep, drove to Washington D.C. and my boyfriend, Tim, and I flew to Dallas to catch our overnight flights to Iceland.
 We were set to arrive within less than twenty minutes of each other the next morning.
 How perfect!

-A quick aside: Flight prices had been higher than expected, so Tim and I chose not to pay for seat selection (American Airlines charges extra for this).
+A quick aside: Flight prices were higher than expected, so Tim and I chose not to pay for seat selection (American Airlines charges extra for this).
 When we checked in the night before, we noticed that that Tim didn’t have a seat assignment at all!
 We called American Airlines to express our concern and to request that we be seated together.
 Unfortunately, this couldn’t be confirmed until our arrival at the Dallas airport.

 When we got to the check-in counter, the line was basically a mile long and totally chaotic.
 Luckily, we ended up sitting together, but it was much more stressful than just paying the fee upfront.